meodai/color-name-api/README.md

 Rest API that returns a bunch of color names for a given color-value.

-##.Getting started with the REST API
+## Getting started with the REST API

 ### Hello World